Enrisox/AWS-Quizapp-DevSecOps-Pipeline/docs/step3_DDNS_&_ReverseProxy.md

 ## Caddy as reverse proxy
-- Automatic HTTPS with Let’s Encrypt certificates.
+- **Automatic HTTPS with Let’s Encrypt certificates**.
-- Reverse proxy routing to internal containers.
+- **Reverse proxy routing to internal containers**.
-- Security-focused defaults: minimal configuration exposure, TLS enforced by default.
+- Security-focused defaults: minimal configuration exposure, **TLS enforced by default**.
-- Separation of concerns: Cloudflare manages edge security (DDoS, WAF, bot mitigation), Caddy manages internal traffic safely.
+- Separation of concerns: **Cloudflare manages edge security (DDoS, WAF, bot mitigation), Caddy manages internal traffic safely.**

-Caddy must be attached to the same Docker network as the services it routes to: for example:Rp_net
+**Caddy must be attached to the same Docker network as the services it routes to**: for example: Reverseproxy_net

 I created a network with Portainer but the docker command is : docker network create reverseproxy_net.